sch1816/stephentheking/Act III - Koppány prime/06 - Too late to desire for peace.md

 **STEPHEN**
 Chief Koppány, don't think that I don't love you.
 The throne is yours, if you accept what you have to do.
-In our hands is the fate of the folk and country.
+The fate of the folk and country is in our hands,
 All roads lead to Rome, or to devastation.

 **KOPPANY**